 The Grand Jury of the Gulbenkian Prize for Humanity Grand Jury met in Berlin this week.
-Miguel B. Araújo, is the vice-Chair of the Jury.
+Miguel B. Araújo, is honoured to serve as vice-Chair of the Jury, together with a group of distinguished personalities.

 The 4th edition of the Gulbenkian Prize for Humanity highlights the Calouste Gulbenkian Foundation’s commitment to urgent climate action.
 Notably, it seeks to speed up the transition to a carbon neutral society, to mitigate the negative effects of climate change for people, the environment and the economy, and to promote a society that is more resilient and better prepared for future global changes and to protect the most vulnerable in particular.